Canadian police arrest dozens to sweep protesters from parliament area

-There have been a total of 170 arrests in two days, Ottawa's interim police chief, Steve Bell, told reporters.
-Police by afternoon had dispersed the main portion of the blockade in front of parliament, the prime minister's office, and the Bank of Canada.
+A total of 170 arrests have been made in two days, Ottawa's interim police chief, Steve Bell, told reporters.
+Police by afternoon had dispersed the main portion of the blockade in front of parliament and the prime minister's office.

+After nightfall, police sent a message on Twitter to demonstrators saying: "Get out of the cold and cease further unlawful activity" or risk arrest.

 City crews were now engaged in cleaning up and towing away remaining vehicles, Bell told a news conference.
 But other pockets around the city had yet to be cleared, and there was a risk that demonstrators might change location, he said.